aws/aws-cdk-rfcs/text/0436-gamelift-l2.md

 ### Why should I use this feature?

+Specify and spin up a gamer server hosting solution that deploys, operates and scales cloud servers for multiplayer games.
+Possibles use-cases include defining and deploying a 2vs2 multiplayer solution based on player Skills.
+Using
-Specify and spin up a delivery stream that streams high amounts of data straight to your storage service.
-Possible use-cases include automated CloudWatch log delivery to S3 for analysis in S3; streaming analytic data to Redshift for analysis in Quicksight.
-Using Kinesis Data Firehose with CDK smooths many configuration edges and provides seamless integrations with your existing infrastructure as code.
+GameLift with CDK smooths many configuration edges and provides seamless integrations with your existing infrastructure as code.

 ## Internal FAQ